Campus and Buildings

 Dalloways Clubhouse, At the initiative of Peggy Abood ’92 and with financial support from the Parents Council, Dalloways Clubhouse was built in 2000 to replace the previous clubhouse which had stood since 1923.

-Haggar College Center, built in 1941, includes multipurpose rooms, a ballroom (Welsh Parlor), offices for Information Technology, Marketing Communications, Advancement Services, and Research and Development.
+Haggar College Center, built in 1941, includes multipurpose rooms, a ballroom (Welsh Parlor), offices for Marketing Communications, Advancement Services, Research and Development, the SPARK lab with a classroom, an event space, and a patio outside with a seasonal canopy.

 Havican Hall was built in 1947 as a model “campus school” to service neighboring parishes.
-Havican Hall houses the Early Childhood Development Center (ECDC), a progressive childcare facility where many Saint Mary’s students study and work.
+Havican Hall houses the Information Technology Department and the Early Childhood Development Center (ECDC), a progressive childcare facility where many Saint Mary’s students study and work.

 Le Mans Hall, built in 1923, serves as the largest residence hall on campus.
-It also houses many administrative offices at Saint Mary’s: Admission Office, Alumnae Relations, Business, College Relations, Dean of Faculty, Development, Financial Aid, The Office of Academic Advising and Registrar, Offices of the President, Provost and Senior Vice President for Academic Affairs, Vice President of College Relations, Vice President of Enrollment Management, Vice President of Mission, Vice President of Student Affairs, and Student Accounts.
+It also houses many administrative offices at Saint Mary’s: Admission Office, Alumnae Relations, Business, College Relations, Dean of Faculty, Development, Financial Aid and Student Accounts, The Office of Academic Advising and Registrar, Offices of the President, Provost and Senior Vice President for Academic Affairs, Vice President of College Relations, Vice President of Enrollment Management, Vice President of Mission, Vice President of Student Affairs, Senior Vice President, Strategy and Finance.

-Madeleva Memorial Classroom Building, built in 1967, with interior and exterior renovations completed in 2009, 2012 and 2013, contains classrooms, high-tech computer labs and classrooms, private faculty offices, faculty and student lounges; the Departments of Communicative Sciences and Disorders, Education, Mathematics and Computer Science; the Judd Leighton Speech and Language Clinic, the Academic Resource Center (ARC), the College Archives, and Carroll Auditorium, a 350-seat lecture hall.
+Madeleva Memorial Classroom Building, built in 1967, with interior and exterior renovations completed in 2009, 2012 and 2013, contains classrooms, high-tech computer labs and classrooms, private faculty offices, faculty and student lounges; the Departments of Communicative Sciences and Disorders, Education, Mathematics and Computer Science; the Judd Leighton Speech and Language Clinic, the Academic Resource Center (ARC), the College Archives, and Carroll Auditorium, a 350-seat lecture hall, and The Learning Tree.
 The recently renovated building memorializes Sister M. Madeleva Wolff, CSC, president of Saint Mary’s College from 1934–1961.

 Moreau Center for the Arts, built in 1956, is named in honor of the Very Reverend Basil Anthony Moreau, CSC, the founder of the Congregation of the Sisters of the Holy Cross.
 It houses the College’s Departments of Art, Music, and Communication Studies, Dance and Theatre, and the Film Studies Program.
 The U-shaped building is made up of music practice rooms, classrooms, high-tech classrooms, art studios, an arts computer lab, a digital music lab, a music library, art galleries, and two performance facilities—The Little Theatre and O’Laughlin Auditorium.
 The largest of these facilities, O’Laughlin Auditorium, has continental seating for 1,300 and is used for a myriad of cultural events throughout the year including lectures, theatrical, musical and dance performances, film presentations and concerts.
 The Little Theatre, with seating for 275, provides a very intimate environment and is regularly used for theatrical productions, music recitals, and panel discussions.
 The Moreau Art Galleries include the Hammes, Little Theatre, and Sister Marie Rosaire, CSC exhibit spaces that comprise over 1,600 square feet of display area.
 The galleries are well known for their art exhibits featuring the works of renowned national, international, and regional contemporary artists.